-- 1. It is required that juniors take the ACT or the SAT during the spring of their 11th grade year and is recommended that students test again before October of their 12th grade year. - All colleges accept both the ACT and SAT.
+- 1. It is required that our school offers either the ACT or the SAT to all students during the spring of their junior year.
+Arlington High School continues to offer the ACT.
+However, it is no longer required for all juniors to take the test.
+The counselor will communicate with all juniors and parents how they will opt-in or opt-out for the state sponsored ACT test in November. - 2.
+All colleges accept both the ACT and SAT.
 You may want to take both the ACT and the SAT as some students test stronger on one test than the other.
-Students attending a community or tech college may choose to take an Accuplacer test instead. - 3.
+Students attending a community or tech college may choose to take an Accuplacer test instead.
+It is recommended that all students complete and finish all college admissions tests by October of their senior year. - 3.
 Registration information for all of these tests is available in the counseling office.
 It is highly recommended to take an ACT Prep course, which is offered at Liberty-Benton High School two times a year. - 4.
 It is the student's responsibility to complete the online registration for each test.
 The school counselor can offer assistance when needed. - 5.
 Preparation Tips: - a.
 Take the ACT/SAT review course.
 Information is made available in the Counseling Office and the Arlington School Website. - b.
 Obtain and study the current and official descriptive materials for the test.
 Your counselor can also be of assistance with these materials. - c.
 Take at least one practice test under the same time limits as an actual test. - d.
 Take the preliminary SAT (PSAT) as a junior.
 Qualifying sophomores might consider taking it as well.
 This is the National Merit Scholarship Qualifying Test for juniors. - e.
-Review areas of knowledge where the practice test showed a weakness. - f.
-Explore the help and support that may be available to you from your school and other resources.
+Juniors who are opting into taking the state sponsored ACT should also take the PreACT in the fall of their junior year when it is offered to all students at school.

-g.
+- f.
+Review areas of knowledge where the practice test showed a weakness. - g.
+Explore the help and support that may be available to you from your school and other resources. - h.
 Retest if, after taking the test the first time, you found you were not familiar or comfortable with the test procedures, or if your score was lower than your reasonable expectations.